 Accordingly, the Group’s result for FY18 is currently expected to be up approximately 10 per cent on FY17.

 The Group’s short-term outlook remains subject to:

 - market conditions

 - the impact of foreign exchange

 - potential regulatory changes and tax uncertainties

-Ms Wikramanayake said: “Macquarie remains well positioned to deliver superior performance in the medium term.
-This is due to our deep expertise in major markets, strength in diversity and ability to adapt the portfolio mix to changing market conditions, as well as the ongoing benefits of continued cost initiatives, a strong and conservative balance sheet and a proven risk management framework and culture.”
+Mr Moore said: “Macquarie remains well positioned to deliver superior performance in the medium-term due to our deep expertise in major markets, strength in diversity and ability to adapt the portfolio mix to changing market conditions, the ongoing benefits of continued cost initiatives, a strong and conservative balance sheet and a proven risk management framework and culture.”

 Macquarie Group Investor Relations